 The Use of Conversational Queries

-When you use voice search, you do not have to alter your sentence structure when you type in your search queries in a search engine.
-For example, if you want to know the recipe on how to fish, you might type “how to cook fish fillet” in your Google search query bar.
-When using voice search, you can use a regular conversational question such as “How do I cook fish fillet?”.
+When you use voice search, you do not have to alter your sentence structure like when you type in your search queries in a search engine.
+For example, if you want to know the recipe on how to cook fish, you might type “how to cook fish fillet” in your Google search query bar.
+When using voice search, you can use a regular conversational question such as “How do I cook fish fillet?”
 While the syntax difference is subtle, using voice search will let users command their devices as if they are speaking to a regular person.

 Voice search and voice assistants are advancements in smart technologies that are now indispensable tools in people’s lives.
-While it is still a long way for voice assistants and voice search apps to develop emotions of their own, just like in the movie “Her”, future developments may create voice assistants that can think on their own.
+While it is still a long way for voice assistants and voice search apps to develop emotions of their own, just like in the movie “Her”, future developments may create voice assistants that use AI to think on their own.
 You will have to wait for wait lies ahead in terms of voice recognition technology.